marco-vrinssen/ClassicPlusBrutalist/README.md

 - Default action bars are now centered at the bottom of the screen.
 - Range check coloring lets you know when you are in range to use a particular action by recoloring the action button.

+#### Unitframes
+- Now have a simpler design
+- Have a fixed position (To be changed)
+- Are aligned with the action buttons for a neat look and feel.

+#### Nameplates
+- Textures have been changed.
+- The color of the respective nameplate turns orange as soon as the player has aggro.
+- An enemy castbar is displayed under the respective nameplate.
+- Player triggered debuffs are displayed above the respective nameplate.

+#### Personal Resource Display
+- A Personal Resouce display is now shown as soon as you are in combat.
+- Active debuffs triggered by the player on the current target are displayed to the right of the resource display
+- Active buffs on the player are displayed to the left of the resource display

 #### Bags
 - All bags open automatically with the "B" key.
 - You will see the container slots only when the main bag is open.